 The Bandra–Worli Sea Link is a cable-stayed bridge with pre-stressed concrete-steel viaducts on either side that links Bandra in the Western Suburbs of Mumbai with Worli in South Mumbai.

-The total length Bandra–Worli is 5.6 kilometer and its height is 126 meter.
+The total length Bandra–Worli is 5.6 kilometer and its height is 126 meters.
 It is true engineering and architectural marvel.

 5. The highest cricket ground in the world is in India.